 Why does Paul call some people, peddlers of God’s word?
 Paul was seemingly aware that some teachers were diluting the gospel down to something it wasn’t meant to be.
 Life, death, heaven, hell, and eternity can never be made to be trivial matters in which we reduce down to small talk.
 In the context of this chapter, it is clear Paul said that through us, the fragrance of the knowledge of Christ is spread everywhere.
 To one group of hearers, it is the fragrance of death, but to another group it is life.
 I’ve heard it said and it bears repeating that grace is truly amazing to those who are desperately aware of their need for it.

-Please spare me the unbiblical silliness because there is no pattern of getting the recipient ready to handle the gospel message anywhere in the New Testament.
+There is no pattern of getting the recipient ready to handle the gospel message anywhere in the New Testament.
 This type of well-meaning but misguided teaching is disseminated by the likes of people such as Rick Warren who is best known for Purpose Driven Life, Andy Stanley of Catalyst conferences, and others who are utilizing salesmanship and marketing tactics to fill churches.
-As I said in the beginning of this article, there is very little time to waste because people are dying.
+As I said at the beginning of this article, there is very little time to waste because people are dying.
 We don’t have the time, luxury, or a New Testament model of sitting around and engaging in small talk with lost people.
 Today is the day of salvation, so who are we to put obstacles in the way of a person who just might come to saving faith in Jesus.
 The most unbiblical statement I’ve ever known regarding spreading the gospel was given by Andy Stanley when he said:

 “If we were able to rewrite the script for the reputation of Christianity, I think we would put the emphasis on developing relationships with non-believers, serving them, loving them, and making them feel accepted, only then would we earn the right to share the gospel.” -Andy Stanley